“Fraud Built on Dozens of Lies”

 With 37 years of experience in the market as a former investor, money manager and hedge fund manager, Charles knows the value that an Alpha Manager can bring to the table.

-Instead, he finds companies being led by CEOs who are simply outstanding.
+He makes it his mission to find companies being led by CEOs who are simply outstanding.

 And he likes Global X Founder-Run Companies ETF (BOSS) for that very reason.